Federal Work Study @ GW 2013-2014

 The University issues paychecks to FWS students every other Friday (even students working for off-campus employers receive GW-issued paychecks).

 Where do I get my paycheck?

 Whether your FWS job is on campus or off campus, you should sign up for direct deposit.
 Your paycheck will be electronically deposited into the bank account or bank accounts of your choice.
 The Direct Deposit form is in the Student Employment Forms Packet at the bottom of this page.
-Return the completed form to the GW Career Center.
+Return the completed form to the GW Center for Career Services.
 Depending on the bank(s) you choose, it can take up to two pay periods for direct deposit to take effect.
 In the meantime, you will pick up paper paychecks.
 You will know when your direct deposit is active because you will receive email notifications from the University’s payroll system informing you that your check will be deposited on the next pay date.